Vasileios20/simeio-therapy/README.md

 ## Home Page

-The Home Page consists of an image on the left hand and a paragraph with a short story of the therapists on the right hand, a [services section](#services-section) with an image in the between two services, which are in two rows, the first paragraph of each service with link to the service's page.
+The Home Page consists of an image on the left hand and a paragraph with a short story of the therapists on the right hand and a [services section](#services-section).
+The services are splitted in two sections where each one contains an image on the side of the text.
+The first paragraph of each service contains link to the service's page.

 ![Home Page](documentation/features-img/home-page.png)